 Let’s face it: Virtual events are now the norm.
-This doesn’t mean you should forget all of your amazing in-person event skills.
-Instead, it’s about applying that wealth of knowledge to producing virtual events that drive results.
+This doesn’t mean you should forget all your exceptional in-person event skills; instead, it’s about applying that wealth of knowledge to producing virtual events that drive results.

-However, it isn’t as easy as just taking your in-person conference setup and throwing it on the internet.
-Doing things online is almost like doing them in another country — it has different customs, norms, and ways of operating.
-To further complicate things, there’s also no playbook about how to do things “the right way.”
-That’s why we decided to create one for you.
+It isn’t easy taking your in-person conference setup and throwing it on the internet and doing things online is like doing them in another country.
+There’s no playbook for planning a virtual event “the right way.”
+That’s why we created a guide to virtual events for you.

 Ready to start running great virtual events?
 Download the workbook, How to Run an Event That Isn’t Terrible.

-In this virtual conference and event guide, we’ve assembled a comprehensive collection of strategies, tools, and creative ideas on how to run a virtual event that people won’t want to miss.
-We’re confident this guide will help you meet your audience’s constantly changing needs and transform you into a more efficient and effective marketer.
+We’ve assembled a comprehensive collection of strategies, tools, and creative ideas on how to run a virtual event that people won’t want to miss.
+We’re confident this guide to virtual events will help you meet your audience’s constantly changing needs and transform you into a more efficient and effective marketer.

 Part 1: A Virtual Event Strategy for Maximum Engagement

 It’s challenging for event organizers to shove a ton of speakers, topics, and breakouts into a short timeframe.
 The beauty of converting things online is that you don’t have to fit everything into one or two days.
 You have the luxury of spreading the conference content, which enables participants to fully process what they hear rather than rushing to the next session without a second to reflect.
 Participants also have more choice over what they want to attend and what they’d rather skip.